 DC 885.7 Historical Mile 915.
 Attraction: Yukon Beringia Interpretive Centre.

-DC 885.8 Skky Hotel (lodging and restaurant) at signed entrance for Whitehorse Airport.
-Attraction: Yukon Transportation Museum and Douglas DC-3 weathervane, a Whitehorse landmark.
+DC 885.8 Lodging and restaurant at signed entrance for Whitehorse Airport.
+Attraction: Yukon Transportation Museum and Douglas DC-3 weathervane (pictured at right), a Whitehorse landmark.

 DC 887.4 Two Mile Hill exit to WHITEHORSE, capital of Yukon; all services and many attractions.
 Visitor information.